 The assistantship provides a stipend (salary), currently \$18,500 per year for a 12-month position with a work commitment of 20 hours per week (excluding university holiday periods).
 Students with assistantships will assist faculty with research, teaching, and/or service.
-The Public Health Sciences Ph.D. program provides students an opportunity to teach selected undergraduate courses offered by the Department of Public Health Sciences, such as LBST 2214 Issues of Health and Quality of Life, and to do so under the supervision of the course faculty member.
+The Public Health Sciences Ph.D. program provides students an opportunity to teach selected undergraduate courses offered by the Department of Public Health Sciences, such as HLTH 4104 Epidemiology, and to do so under the supervision of the course faculty member.
 The Public Health Sciences Ph.D. program strives to match student research interests with those of the faculty with whom they are assigned for the graduate assistantship, although this cannot be guaranteed in every instance.

-Students with assistantships of at least \$6,000 are eligible for the University's Graduate Assistance Support Plan (GASP).
+Students with assistantships of at least \$6,000 for the academic year (\$8,000 for the calendar year) are eligible for the University's Graduate Assistance Support Plan (GASP).
 GASP provides a highly competitive multi-year support package, used to attract and retain top tier graduate students to UNC Charlotte.
-The award package covers both resident and non-resident tuition (as relevant), and provides coverage under the University's student health insurance program.
-For NC residents the total award is approximately \$3,600 for the academic year.
-For non-residents it is approximately \$13,800, which is in addition to assistantships and/or fellowship stipends.
-Other student fees are not covered by this award.

-Students with assistantships must maintain good academic standing (B or better - GPA $\geq$ 3.0).
+The award package covers both resident and non-resident tuition (as relevant) and provides coverage under the University's student health insurance program, and education and technology (E&T) and health services fees.
+More information can be found at the graduate school's Student Funding and Assistantships website.
+Students with assistantships must maintain good academic standing (B or better - GPA \geq 3.0).

 If a student has a Graduate School funded GA position provided by the PHS program, it is expected students will be working on campus.
-If you cannot come to campus on a regular basis you must inform the Program Director.
-Accommodations will be considered on a case by case basis but are not guaranteed.
+If you cannot come to campus on a regular basis, you must inform the Program Director.
+Accommodations will be considered on a case-by-case basis but are not guaranteed.